sebastienblanc/aerogear-security/README.md

             <scope>compile</scope>
         </dependency>

 2. AeroGear Security doesn't reinvent the wheel and make use of the existing security providers.
-For now only PicketBox is supported:
+For now only PicketLink is supported:

         <dependency>
              <groupId>org.jboss.aerogear</groupId>